 - Setting breakpoints in the Tracer tool

 You can set breakpoints to pause processing for specific steps in activities.
-When a breakpoint is set for an activity, the Tracer window acquires focus when you or the selected requestor connection starts the activity.
+When you set a breakpoint for an activity, the Tracer window acquires focus when you or the selected requestor connection starts the activity.

 - Setting watch variables in the Tracer tool

-Set a watch variable to detect when processing has changed the value of a property.
-Focus returns to the Tracer window when your work changes the property value.
+Set a watch variable to detect when processing changes the value of a property.
+After you set a watch variable, you can minimize the Tracer window and continue working.
+Focus returns to the Tracer window when the property value changes.

 - Selecting a session to trace

 By default, the Tracer traces your own requestor session.
 You can trace another session by using the Remote Tracer.
 The Remote Tracer lists every requestor that is connected to your Pega Platform server.